-(5 September 2014) There are 3,862 MP3 files in this collection drawn from songs added to the PSR Tutorial web site up through October, 2013.
-It is the combination of the songs in Collection #1 and Collection #2 merged together and provided in one massive collection.
+There are 3,862 MP3 files in this collection drawn from songs added to the PSR Tutorial web site up through October, 2013.
+It includes all the songs previously offered in our Song Collection #1 and Song Collection #2, whiich are now discontinued.

 3,646 of the songs in this collection are from the "PSR Performers".
 The names, and abbreviations, of the 79 performers included in this collection are shown in the table below.
 You will find brief musical biographies for each of these performers on the PSR Tutorial web site either under the current performers or in the archived performers section.

 |MC||Bill McCracken||SG||Grant Cantrill||MZ||Mike Szmania|